 Mudroom Flooring

-You might be tempted to opt for “nice-looking” materials, however, keep in mind that it might cause more headaches in the future.
+You might be tempted to opt for “nice-looking” materials; however, keep in mind that it might cause more headaches in the future.
 There will always be alternative material options you can look into if there’s an aesthetic you’re going for.
-Here are the features of flooring you should be looking-out for:
+Here are the features of flooring you should be looking out for:

 Ceramic tiles

 Ceramic tiles are $0.50 to $30 per square foot and come in many different sizes, shapes, and finishes.
-This is our most recommended material, as they’re very easy to clean, source, low-cost, easy to install, and comes in a range of styles, colors, and finishes!
+This is our most recommended material, as they’re very easy to clean, source, low-cost, easy to install, and come in a range of styles, colors, and finishes!

-You can get ceramic tiles that look like wood, stone, marble, and even have patterns.
+You can get ceramic tiles that look like wood, stone, or marble, and even have patterns.
 Whatever aesthetic you’re going for, you’ll most probably find a ceramic tile equivalent.

 Vinyl Tiles